-01/19/18 5:00 PM Receipt
+01/18/19 5:00 PM Receipt

+The purpose of the Lake Charles Partnership Grant Program is to provide a system of funding for arts and cultural projects and organizations within the city limits of Lake Charles.
+Funded annually by the City of Lake Charles, this grant program ensures a high quality of programming and events for the area through a competitive grant process.
 The Lake Charles Partnership Grant Program aims to make the arts more readily available by providing local artists, nonprofit organizations, and community groups the opportunity to develop arts programs that meet local community needs.

 The goals of the Lake Charles Partnership Grant Program are to:

 - Strengthen arts organizations;

 - Encourage professional artists to undertake projects that have meaningful community involvement and build audiences for the arts;

 - Encourage a variety of nonprofit organizations to sponsor arts and cultural activities including classical, contemporary, and traditional arts in eight disciplines;

 - Leverage additional local support for the arts;

 - Provide arts activities to groups which have had limited arts experiences;

 - Provide funding for the arts and cultural activities that are open to the public;

 - Introduce the grants process and develop grant writing skills.